carlosb1/upc-aidl-19-team4/README.md

 It was implemented Siamese Network with [VGG][vgg] features.
 I got a pretrained VGG with Imagenet[3] and I applied a finetuning for faces.

 In general, I implemented  different networks with different loss techniques:
-- Two siamese neural networks getting features from a VGG convolutional network and apply a cosine similarity[5]
+- Two siamese neural networks getting features from a VGG convolutional network and the application of a cosine similarity[5]
 - Two siamese networks which a concatenation in order to join features and get a classification with  a cross entropy loss[4]
 - One siamese with a triplet loss function